grommunio/grommunio-documentation/admin/administration.rst

 The following properties can be set:

 - Domain (required): The name of the domain (cannot be changed afterwards)
-- Status: Whether domain should be currently activated or deactivated
+- Status: Whether the domain should be currently activated or deactivated
 - Organization: Organization of the domain
 - Maximum users (required): The maximum amount of users (e-mails) of this domain